Sup2point0/integrity/guides/complete-square/why.md

 where $a, b, c, p, q$ are any real numbers with $a \neq 0$ (since then the expression would not be a quadratic).

 > [!Note]
-> For a walkthrough on how to actually carry out completing the square, see [How Do We Complete the Square?](~)
+> For a walkthrough on how to actually carry out completing the square, see [How Do We Complete the Square?](how.md)

-Now this could seem like an entirely arbitrary thing to do, but it’s actually a really useful technique (as anyone who has trained for the [TMUA](https://en.m.wikipedia.org/wiki/Test_of_Mathematics_for_University_Admission) would be more than familiar with).
+Now this could seem like an entirely arbitrary thing to do, but it’s actually a really useful technique (as anyone who has trained for the [TMUA<sup>↗</sup>](https://en.wikipedia.org/wiki/Test_of_Mathematics_for_University_Admission) would be more than familiar with).
 Completing the square reveals a lot of useful information about the quadratic that the expanded form doesn’t.

 ## Extrema